ObinnaAka/perceptual-filter/README.md

-# Feed.ly - AI-Powered Content Filtering for LinkedIn
+# FeedMax - AI-Powered Content Filtering for LinkedIn

-Feed.ly is a browser extension that helps you reclaim control of your LinkedIn feed using AI-powered content filtering.
-Instead of endless scrolling through irrelevant content, Feed.ly intelligently categorizes posts to show you only what matters to you.
+FeedMax is a browser extension that helps you reclaim control of your LinkedIn feed using AI-powered content filtering.
+Instead of endless scrolling through irrelevant content, FeedMax intelligently categorizes posts to show you only what matters to you.

 ## 🌟 Inspiration

 The web started as a place of discovery, but has evolved into an environment where doom scrolling and AI-generated content dominate our attention.
-Feed.ly aims to reverse this trend by using AI for good - helping users create a more meaningful and personalized social feed.
+FeedMax aims to reverse this trend by using AI for good - helping users create a more meaningful and personalized social feed.

 ## ✨ Features